saschamcdonald/ch_06_kuzudb_tests/README.md

   # Run the main script to generate and load data into KuzuDB
   # (Comment out data creation script in main.py if data has already been generated)
   python src/main.py
+  # This will generate the html dashbaords
+  python3 src/generate_index.py
   ```

 ### Create and Activate Virtual Environment and run the second test for Kuzu Version 0.2.0: